angieshu/Space_Shooter/README.md

 For those who insterested to create something similar you need to install SDL packages.
 You can find the ones I used in folder SDL_packages.

 To install you just need to copy those three packages to /Library/Frameworks.

-Then enter next commands in your Terminal:
+Then run following commands in your Terminal:

 ```
 cd /Library/Frameworks/SDL2.framework/